colmhaugh/spanish-point/README.md

 Most of the early testing was done using Google Developent tools.
 Issues were fixed as they appeared.

+# Issues fixed

 - I had in issue where the images for the hotels in the food and drink page.
 The image was showing up while I was testing but not when I was testing on the live site.
 I used google develpoer tools to inspect and discovered that i had added an extra dot so it was looking for the image in the wrong location.
 It was img src="../assets/images/  and once i changed it to img src="./assets/images/ it worked.
 - While testing on smaller devices, the ""Welcome to Spanish Point" overlay text didnt look good on smaller devices.
 I made the hero-text display to none so it wouldnt appear on phones.
 - I also made the hero-text higher on tablets so it would look better.
 - There was not enough room on small devices for the 3 hotels to appear in a row so i put them in a column.
 - Some images were loading slowly so i lowered the quality of the image.

+# Further testing
+- The Website was tested on multiple browsers including Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- The website was viewed on a variety of devices such as Desktop, Laptop, Samsung S20 Ultra, iPhone 11 & iPad.

 ### Validator Testing